01-edu/public/subjects/lunch_queue/README.md

 ### Instructions

-You will need to create an *API* which will organize a queue of people, so that a program can organize a queue of people.
+You will need to create an *API*, so that a program can organize a queue of people.

-The program requires the following functionsAdd the following associated functions to the `Queue` structure:
+The program requires the following functions.
+Add them as associated functions to the `Queue` structure:

 - `new`: which will initialize the `Queue`.
-- `add`: which receives a person's information, to add them to the `Queue`.
+- `add`: which adds a person to the queue.
 - `invert_queue`: which reverses the queue.
-- `rm`: which will remove the person who finished ordering their food.
-The removal should respect the FIFO method (first in first out.
-The function should return the removed person.
+- `rm`: which removes the person who finished ordering their food.
+The removal should respect the FIFO method (first in first out).
+It should return the person's details.
-  The removal should respect a FIFO system (first in first out).
-This function should return a tuple wrapped in an `Option` with the information of the removed person (check the usage)
-- `search`: which returns a tuple with the information of a given person `id`
+- `search`: which returns the details for a given person's `name`.

-You must also create a type called `Link`.
+You must also create a type named `Link`.
 This will be the connection of the structures `Queue` and `Person`.
-Do not forget that this will be a recursion type and it must point to `None` if there is no persons.
+This will be a recursion type and it must point to `None` when the person is the last person in the queue.

 ### Expected Function and Structures